Revelers Fill Times Square For Scaled Back New Year's Eve Celebration

 “Since you are a kid, you can see this kind of shows on the TV, so you’re really excited because you’re like, OK, I want to be there some day, and now we’re living the experience,” Maria Fernanda said.

-Everyone over the age of 5 had to show proof of full vaccination before entry and must keep their masks on for the night.
+Everyone over the age of 5 had to show proof of full vaccination before entry and had to keep their masks on for the night.

-“What are you looking forward to in the new year?”
-Bauman asked Maria Gany, from France.
+“It’s been very organized, and that’s what I like the most.
+Everybody’s checking to make sure that you’re vaccinated and that everyone’s safe, so it’s been really, really good,” said Jazmine Harrison, from Delaware.

 “Study more.
 Trying to get a degree,” Christiansen said.

-Note: Editor’s note: This story was first published Dec.
-31.